Nasuni: History

 Nasuni was founded in 2009, and has raised approximately $169M, with the last funding a $25M investment in which all previous investors participated, including Goldman Sachs, Telstra Ventures, and Northbridge Venture Partners.

 In the time since Nasuni requested a patent on UniFS in November 2013, the company has expanded its access to cloud storage infrastructure, as well as its on-premises edge appliance offerings, which provide local access to content stored in Nasuni-managed cloud storage.

 On 14 July 2020, Nasuni Corp. collected $25 million in a new round of funding, plus an additional $15 million debt facility, and upgraded its cloud file storage platform to support remote workers.

 In May 2022, Nasuni acquired the technology assets of DBM Cloud Systems in order to provide enhanced data migration and cloud portability features.

 In June of 2022, Nasuni acquired Storage Made Easy, a file data management company, for an undisclosed sum.

 In July 2024, Nasuni announced a strategic growth investment led by Vista Equity Partners, a global investment firm focused exclusively on enterprise software, data, and technology-enabled businesses.
 Vista was joined by TCV and KKR in the new investment, which valued Nasuni at approximately $1.2 billion.

 In April 2025, Sam King became CEO.
 Former CEO Paul Flanagan continues as a member of the Board of Directors.

+In March 2026, Nasuni acquired Resilio, Inc. Resilio delivers high-performance data movement solutions built on a modern architecture that enables enterprises to move faster, unlocking competitive advantage through superior data accessibility at any scale.
+Resilio’s Active Everywhere Platform enables demanding data-intensive workflows for leading organizations in architecture and engineering, media and entertainment, and financial services.

+In August 2026, Nasuni acquired DryvIQ, a provider of intelligent unstructured data management.
+DryvIQ uses AI to discover, classify, and manage data across more than 550 file formats and 175 languages.
+The platform identifies sensitive data, supports regulatory compliance and AI initiatives, and helps eliminate redundant, obsolete, and non-critical data.